Data quality statement: News media in Australia series

 The information available on the RRL meets the requirements of the Radiocommunications Act and can support other licensing functions, such as frequency coordination and assessment of future licence applications.

-3. Register of eligible news businesses
+1. Register of eligible news businesses

 Relevance

-1. Media control registers
+1. Media ownership and control registers

 The data informs the public about control of commercial television and radio broadcasting licences and associated newspapers and media diversity within commercial radio broadcasting licence areas.